-The first three mentioned provide “searchable, integrated information on courses” associated with the National Preparedness online Course Catalog.
-They are FEMA’s Center for Domestic Preparedness (CDP), Emergency Management Institute (EMI), and National Training and Education Division (NTED).
+The first three mentioned providing “searchable, integrated information on courses” associated with the National Preparedness online Course Catalog.
+They are FEMA’s Center for Domestic Preparedness (CDP), Emergency Management Institute (EMI), and also the National Training and Education Division (NTED).
 The next two training centers are more education-based.
 Although, they do offer an extensive training regiment to all graduates and working personnel of the DHS, FEMA, or other security-related training positions.

-What do FEMA Emergency Management Training offer?
+What does FEMA Emergency Management Training Officer Do?

 As mentioned earlier, they each provide something different for the graduated student to complete their training.
 Here are the top education and training centers through FEMA or the Department of Homeland Security.